yusufpy/pract/README.md

 [1] "There is not enough evidence to reject the null hypothesis of independence."
 ```

 The p-value for the Chi-squared test is 0.4738761 which means there is not enough evidence to reject the null hypothesis of independence.
-This suggests that the variables being tested are not significantly associated based on the observed data.
+This suggests that the variables being tested are not significantly associated based on the  data.

 overall, these hypothesis tests provide insights into the relationships and differences between variables in the dataset